wunderio/next-drupal-starterkit/drupal/README.md

 #### Testing examples

-Use `lando phpunit` to run the PHPUnit commands.
+Use `ddev phpunit` to run the PHPUnit commands.

-- run one test class: `lando phpunit path/to/your/class/file.php`,
+- run one test class: `ddev phpunit path/to/your/class/file.php`,
-- list groups: `lando phpunit --list-groups`,
+- list groups: `ddev phpunit --list-groups`,
-- run all the tests in a particular group: `lando phpunit --group Groupname`.
+- run all the tests in a particular group: `ddev phpunit --group Groupname`.